Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 Like “illustrative,” “graphic” is a catch-all term in the tattoo world.

-It is typically used to describe visually stimulating styles that feel cutting edge.
+It is typically used to describe visually stimulating tattoo styles that feel contemporary.

 This may be an incredibly stylized piece that doesn’t fit the above categories or a combination of styles that come together to create something new.

-If you want something that feels illustrated and epic with a big visual punch, consider a graphic Odin tattoo.
+If you want something that feels illustrated and epic with a big visual effect, consider a graphic Odin tattoo.

 Odin Tattoo Ideas

-If you have ties to Norse mythology or Germanic Paganism and want to commemorate that with a tattoo, there’s no one better than the king to celebrate that connection with!
+If you have ties to Norse mythology and want to commemorate that with a tattoo, there’s no one better than the king to celebrate that connection with!

 Looking for some divine inspiration?